Emurasoft/emurasoft.github.io/en/dlg/customize/csv/index.md

 Specifies a quotation mark to quote data items.
 The quotation mark can include the above escape sequences.
 The quotation mark must be exactly one character.

-## Allow delimiters in quotes check box
+## Allow delimiters in quotes checkbox

 Specifies whether the delimiters should be allowed in quotes.

-## Allow newlines in quotes check box
+## Allow newlines in quotes checkbox

 Specifies whether newline characters should be allowed in quotes.

-## Use an escape character check box
+## Use an escape character checkbox

 Specifies whether delimiters and backslashes should be escaped by a backslash.
 This option allows a nonstandard CSV format, which does not allow delimiters in quotes.